lukeod/vampiresurvivors-modding/data-manager.md

 public bool _enemyDataChangedForOnline;      // Enemy data modified for online play
 ```

-These flags are declared but not currently used in the codebase.
-They prepare for future online synchronization features.
+These flags appear to be declared but are not currently used in the codebase.
+They are inferred to prepare for future online synchronization features.

-These flags will track which data types have been modified by mods and need synchronization across online multiplayer clients.
+These flags track which data types mods modify and require synchronization across online multiplayer clients.

 ## Additional Data Types

 ### CPU/AI Data System (_allCPUJson)

-**Purpose**: Defines AI behaviors for multiplayer bots and CPU-controlled characters.
+**Purpose**: Appears to define AI behaviors for multiplayer bots and CPU-controlled characters.

 **Access**: `dataManager.AllCPU` → `Dictionary<AIType, AIData>`